MINDFUL MEDITATION FOR STRESS & ANXIETY

 - Informal (e.g., being mindful in everyday activities)

-Global research indicates that mindful meditation is effective for various mental, physical, and social health issues, though its impact varies across different populations in different ways.
+Global research indicates that mindful meditation is effective for various mental, physical, and social health issues, though its impact varies across different populations.

 HOW IS MEDITATION PERFORMED: